antrea-io/antrea/docs/traceflow-guide.md

 * transport ports

 ### Using kubectl and YAML file
-You can start a new trace by creating Traceflow CRD via Kubectl and a YAML file which contains the essential configuration of Traceflow CRD.
+You can start a new trace by creating Traceflow CRD via kubectl and a YAML file which contains the essential configuration of Traceflow CRD.
 An example YAML file of Traceflow CRD might look like this:

 ```yaml